What is a Purchase Agreement?

 The earnest money will generally have to come out of your own pocket as there are not really any mortgage lenders willing to increase their risk of loss by funding the earnest money deposit as well.

-For instance, the house might have to pass the appraisal, as well as the buyer requires to secure funding or a number of other possible items.
-In either case, the listing is still practically active up until the purchaser satisfies the contingency.
+For instance, the house might have to pass the appraisal, the buyer may still need to secure financing for the deal (also known as a financing contingency), and a number of other possible contingency clauses or addendums.
+In either case, the listing is still essentially active up until the home buyer satisfies the contingency, money changes hands via the title company or escrow, and the real estate transaction is completed.

 There are various kinds of both contingent and also pending conditions, each one suggesting a various level of chance for other enthusiastic purchasers.